irenepisani/Semantic_Web/README.md

 ###### Final Exam Project for Semantic Web course

-The main aim of the project was to implement an **ontology for narrative domain application**. \
+The main aim of the project was to implement an **ontology for Narrative Domain Application**. \
 The [ontology](Pisani_SW_Project.owl) written in **OWL 2 DL** using **RDF Turtle notation** was developed with the [Protege Framework](https://protege.stanford.edu/) and some types of reasoning were performed over it.

 Project Delivery: `Exam04-2022.pdf`